Attachment-based therapy: Berkeley model (ABC+D)

-Beginning in the 1970's some of Ainsworth's graduate students in the developmental discipline, including Mary Main, helped to expand her theory and science.
+Beginning in the 1970s some of Ainsworth's graduate students in the developmental discipline, including Mary Main, helped to expand her theory and science.
 Some of this work was done at the University of California, Berkeley, with Main's graduate students, so their model is sometimes called the Berkely model.
 Carol George, Judith Solomon, Jude Cassidy, and Ruth Goldwyn are some of people commonly associated with this group.

 George and colleagues developed several assessment methods including the Adult Attachment Interview (AAI) and Adult Attachment Projective (AAP).
 The AAI is used extensively in research, and considered a comprehensive, if complex, adult assessment.
 Some therapies and therapists use assessments as a tool or use findings and theory developed from AAI science as a foundation for working with the client., The Berkeley model assessment methods allowed attachment science to confirm that childhood attachment experiences can directly impact how adults direct their attention, feel, behave, think, communicate, respond to threat, experience trauma and loss, and utilize memory systems.

 Disorganized attachment was a fourth pattern they believed they identified.
 Thus, their model is also called the ABC+D model.
 The concept of disorganized attachment became wildly popular, particularly among clinicians and social workers, and a massive amount of research was conducted using this concept.
 However the concept was eventually determined to have no clinical or forensic usefulness in a 2017 paper penned by lead author Pehr Granqvist and signed by 43 authors including the five theory developers identified above.
 This paper likely casts serious concern about any attachment-informed therapy purporting to address disorganized attachment.

 The ABC+D model differs in some respects to the Bowlby-Ainsworth model, and there are branched ABC+D theories.
 Not counting any disorganized patterns, this model expanded Ainsworth's original nine patterns to something over 20 total attachment sub-patterns, with different descriptions for children and adults.